Updated: Jul 9

 This month it’s all about hearts, love and adding a little TLC to your everyday life.
 February is American Heart Month.
 The month is dedicated to driving awareness around heart disease, or cardiovascular disease (CVD).
 These are the leading causes of many health-related issues that can not only affect your ability to work but impact your overall quality of life.

 It’s important to know that some of the at-risk factors to heart health issues include poor diet, being overweight and lack of physical activity.
 To ensure that you’re on the right track to improve or maintain a healthier heart show yourself a little love by following some of these recommended adjustments for improving your diet by managing your portions and staying active:

-- Eat every three to four hours or five to six times a day; this prevents you from becoming too
+Eat every three to four hours or five to six times a day; this prevents you from becoming too hungry.

 It’s important to have a good relationship with food, so my mantra is “all foods and beverages can fit into a balanced diet in moderation.”
 Below are some guidelines to help you keep portion control in mind and some products that can help you do so.

 Choose 3-oz. portions of lean meat, fish or poultry.
 This is a serving about the size of a deck of cards.